railsmachine/rump/README.md

 Freezing Puppet
 ---------------

-If you are using git, you can freeze Puppet into your project as a submodule.
+If you are using Git, you can freeze Puppet into your project as a submodule.
 This gives you a whole bunch of advantages:

  * You only need Ruby installed on your system to run Puppet